 Marcia Johnson retired as a Captain from the Arizona Department of Public Safety after almost 22 years of service.
 She held many assignments in the department to include Highway Patrol Trooper, Air Rescue Flight Paramedic, SWAT Crisis Negotiator, Peer Support Team Member/Leader, Employee Assistance Program Supervisor, Organized Crime Intelligence Bureau Sergeant, and Night Watch Patrol Commander.
 She is currently the Assistant Executive Director for the Emergency Responders Assistance Program (ERAP) who provides emotional support to emergency responders who experience psychological trauma following critical incidents.
 Marcia has taught Law Enforcement Stress Management to over 1200 Troopers as well as numerous professionals across Arizona and the nation.
 She served on the board of the Arizona State Peer Support Team that includes multiple agencies working together to prepare for a mass casualty event or to assist during a line of duty death.
 Marcia has been a member of the Arizona Women’s Initiative Network since its inception in 2014 and is a member of the International Society of Female Professionals.
 Marcia holds a Bachelor of Science degree from Arizona State University.
 She has been happily married to her husband Philip since 2004 and they have two children.
 In her off time, Marcia can be found coaching soccer as the Boys Soccer Head Coach for Paradise Honors High School.

-Virginia Bolenbaugh has been with the Phoenix Police Department for 18 years and currently serves as an Investigative Sergeant in the Professional Standards Bureau.
+Virginia Bolenbaugh has been with the Phoenix Police Department for 18 years and currently serves in the Mountain View Precinct.
+Previous to this, she served as an Investigative Sergeant in the Professional Standards Bureau.
 During her tenure, she has also worked patrol in several Precincts throughout the city, investigated crimes against children as a detective for more than four years, and served as both a Recruit Training Officer and a Field Training Officer.
 Virginia also spent time assisting in gang investigations with the Criminal Syndicate Squad, and served on the Phoenix Police Department's Employee Assistance Unit.
 After promoting to sergeant in 2018, Virginia Bolenbaugh worked as a Patrol Sergeant in the Maryvale Precinct and as a Field Training Sergeant in the Mountain View Precinct.

-Sergeant Alexander is currently employed with the City of Phoenix in the Department of Justice Inquiry Unit as the Department undergoes a pattern or practice investigation.
+Reserve Officer Alexander recently left full time employment with the City of Phoenix as a Police Sergeant working with the Department of Justice Inquiry Unit as the Department undergoes a pattern or practice investigation.
+She is continuing her work in a different capacity assigned to the Phoenix Police Regional Academy.
 Previous to the DOJI Unit she served in the Professional Standards Bureau.
 Sergeant Alexander is a native Arizona resident and obtained her Bachelor of Science degree from Arizona State University in Exercise and Wellness.
-Sergeant Alexander graduated from the Arizona Law Enforcement Academy in 2008 and has been with the Phoenix Police Department for 12 years.
-During the past 12 years of service Sergeant Alexander has worked in various bureaus throughout the department to include, patrol in the South Mountain Precinct, Crimes Against Children's Unit, and the Employee Services Bureau.
+Sergeant Alexander graduated from the Arizona Law Enforcement Academy in 2008.
+During the past 15 years, former Sergeant Alexander worked in various bureaus throughout the department to include: patrol in the South Mountain Precinct, Crimes Against Children's Unit, and the Employee Services Bureau.
 Sergeant Alexander promoted to Sergeant in 2016 and worked in the Desert Horizon Precinct in both Patrol and as the Community Action Sergeant.
 Outside of work, Sergeant Alexander enjoys travel, gardening, and spending time with her husband, two kids, and close friends/family.

 Sergeant Penner is the current supervisor for Property Investigations, with the Tempe Police Department.
 She received her Bachelor of Science degree from Northern Arizona University in Biochemistry and her Master's degree in Educational Leadership.
 Sergeant Penner attended Arizona Law Enforcement Academy and has been with the Tempe Police Department for 20 years.
 During her 20 years of service with the City of Tempe, Sergeant Penner has supervised several aspects of field operations.
 Upon her more recent transfer to Criminal Investigations she has supervised several different teams, including Robbery & Aggravated Assaults and Domestic Violence.
 Sergeant Penner is an Arizona native and enjoys spending time with her husband and their 4 teenage children.